techconative/Restel/README.md

 `.\scripts\run.bat <excel file path>`

-This script when given your restel excel file as input will run the tests and use `allure` CLI tool to generate and display the reports in a browser. e.g.,:
+This script when given your restel excel file as input will run the tests and use `allure` CLI tool to generate and serve the reports via http. e.g.,:

 *nix: `sh scripts/run.sh  quickstart/jsonbox_test.xlsx`